-Networking Services/DOS Configuration Worksheet
+6.3 Networking Services/DOS Configuration Worksheet

-Use the following table to determine all the values you will need while configuring this platform.
-The table is split into two parts: values determined by referring to the Booklet introduction or other platform chapters, and values local to this platform that you make up.
+Use the following worksheet to determine all the values you will need to configure this platform.
+The worksheet is split into two parts: values determined by referring to the Guide introduction or other platform chapters, and values that are local to this platform which you create.
 There are three columns.
-The left-most column has a variable name that starts and ends with a question mark (?), the middle column describes what the variable is used for and how to determine the value, and the right-most column is for you to fill in with a value.
+The left-most column has a variable name that starts and ends with a question mark (?), the middle column describes what the variable is used for and how to determine its value, and the right-most column is left blank so you can fill in a value.
 Whenever there is a reference in this chapter to a value in the left column, substitute the value you have written in the right column.
-For example, if you are following the recommendations in the Worksheet, you will write #INTER in the right column on the MODE? line.
-Then in Figure 42 on page 62 you will type #INTER on the line to replace "MODE?" like this:
+For example, if you are following the recommendations in the Worksheet, you will write #INTER in the right column on the ?MODE? line.
+Then in Figure 48 on page 78 you will type #INTER on the line to replace "?MODE?" like this: